 Now that you’ve decided you want to get into cybersecurity, it may be overwhelming to think about where to start.
 To research where the jobs are, how much they pay and what a cybersecurity career path might look like, check out Cyberseek.org.

 Start with the interactive map.
 When you click on a state, you can get more details about supply and demand, salaries and more.
-When you click on Illinois, you’ll see there are 13,680 job openings and that the supply of cybersecurity workers is low compared to the national average.
+When you click on Illinois, you’ll see there are 25,105 job openings and that the supply of cybersecurity workers is just below the national average percentage.
 That means the chance of a qualified cybersecurity professional landing a job in Illinois is pretty good!

 You can dig even deeper to find out what job titles are most popular, what certifications employers are looking for and what categories the work falls under.
 You can also hone in on a specific metropolitan area, so if you know you want to work in Chicago, you can get the same data for that specific area.